Keith Richards’ 1953 Fender Telecaster “Micawber”

 In any case, it would be really nice to have a direct quote from either Keith or Eric regarding this, because it seems that this should be something that they would at least mention at some point.
-If you happen to come across any interviews which confirm this story, please share it in the comments.
+If you happen to come across any interviews which confirm this story, please share them in the comments.

 Exile on Main St.

 If the story is true, and Keith received the guitar for his 27th birthday, that would place it exactly on December 18, 1970.
 From that point on, from April to August 1971, Keith lived in southern France, in a rented villa, where the band’s 1972 album Exile on Main St. was recorded.
 The Telecaster was indeed seen on the photos taken during this period, so it was most likely used on that record.
 At that stage, the Micawber was completely stock.

-According to Andy Babiuk’s book, Rolling Stones Gear, during these sessions that Keith removed the top E string from the Tele, and played it in open G tuning (GDGBD) – something he eventually became known for.
+According to Andy Babiuk’s book, Rolling Stones Gear, during these sessions, Keith removed the top E string from the Tele and played it in open G tuning (GDGBD) – something he eventually became known for.

 Sometime in 1972, Keith decided to install a Gibson PAF pickup instead of the single-coil in the neck.
 This was done by Ted Newman Jones, who did it so that the humbucker was installed backward – with pole pieces facing away from the neck.

 He also replaced the bridge pickup and fitted the guitar instead with a Fender Champion lap steel pickup.
 Additionally, the original bridge was replaced with a custom brass bridge with individual saddles.
 This allowed Keith to remove the very top saddle since he did not use low E string at all and played in open-G tuning most of the time.